-The BC Seniors' Guide is available in English, French, Chinese, and Punjabi and contains information on resources, services, and programs for older adults.
-You can order a free copy by calling the number below, or download a PDF file from: www.gov.bc.ca/seniorsguide
+You can use the Support Line to order a free copy of the BC Seniors' Guide.
+The guide is available in English, French, Chinese, and Punjabi and contains information on resources, services, and programs for older adults.
+You can also download a PDF file from: www.gov.bc.ca/seniorsguide